eelcodijkstra/fp-elm/README.md

-# Functioneen programmeren in Elm
+# Functioneel programmeren in Elm